Anguirus: Powers and abilities

 Within Godzilla Raids Again, Anguirus' last roars, before being defeated by Godzilla, caused ultrasonic-like effect which produced cracks on Osaka Castle.
 Anguirus was also noted to be able to emit stunning poison from his claws and back spikes.
-Anguirus was also originally planned to breath an atomic ray in Godzilla Raids Again, and this was recorded in the official novelization of the film.
+Anguirus was also originally planned to breathe an atomic ray in Godzilla Raids Again, and this was recorded in the official novelization of the film.

 Behind the scenes

 During the existence of the character, there have been three official Anguirus suits.
 The first and second were constructed under the supervision of Eiji Tsuburaya.
 After the release of Godzilla Raids Again, Toho was looking to release the movie to Western audiences but was having trouble finding a distributor.
 AB-PT pictures, an American distribution company, was producing their own movie The Volcano Monsters shortly after the release of Godzilla Raids Again.
 AB-PT attempted to incorporate the monster footage of Toho's film into their own, but had little success.
 They struck up a deal between the two companies; the second Godzilla suit and the original Anguirus suit were shipped to Los Angeles to film some additional scenes.
 Due to financial problems with AB-PT studios, the company collapsed and its assets were absorbed into other production companies.
 The second Godzilla suit and the original Anguirus suit both disappeared and remain lost to this day.
 The second suit, created for color filming, was built in 1968.
 The design had no radical changes from the original aside from some modification on the thickness of the spines and arrangement of the teeth.
 For Godzilla: Final Wars, a third suit was built incorporating modern sculpting methods and animatronics.
 The final suit is darker in color and somewhat more streamlined and biologically realistic in design.
 Angurius' roars were created by using the sounds of a saxophone, a harmonica, an oboe, and a tuba.

 Anguirus has been played by multiple actors throughout the Godzilla movie series: